codermahadi/File-Sharing-Server/README.md

 ## Installation

-1. Download from the google drive
+1. Download from the google drive or Clone from github repo
 2. Navigate to the project directory: `cd your-project`
 3. Install dependencies: `npm install`
 4. Install dependencies: `npm start` for run